A list of the top 10 things to do in Sicily without going to the beach. Explore mountains, history & food during your Sicily holidays.

 Image credit: Deborah McCague | Shutterstock

-Experience all of these attractions and more when you book a holiday to Sicily in 2016.
+Experience all of these attractions and more when you book a holiday to Sicily.

 Anything we’ve missed that you think belongs on our list?
 Let us know by commenting below.